All Episodes

 It's called The Experts.

-Right now you're gonna be the experts.
+Right now, you're going to be the experts.

-And uh can't think Sean and Linda and Lauren and Ethan and everybody else that there's like I don't know, 50 people that work back here.
+And I can't thank Sean and Linda and Lauren and Ethan and everybody else.

 There's two people sitting here right now.

-I'm just trying to make it, you know, seem like it's listen, it's a well-oiled machine, I'll give you that.
+I'm just trying to make it, you know, seem like it's, listen, it's a well-oiled machine.

 I know this sounds like I'm kissing up, but they have me on here anyway, so I don't have to kiss up anymore.

-Uh, and I think it a lot of it starts with Sean, it just works its way down the way that everything is set.
+It just works its way down the way that everything is set.

 If you're a manager and you're out there listening to this, you need to stop for a second and think, why do people not like you?

-I'm not saying I mean, first of all, you need to find out people don't like you.
+I'm not saying, I mean, first of all, you need to find out people don't like you.

-We gotta realize this can happen to other people.
+We've got to realize this can happen to other people.

 Down in Tampa, there's been several men killed by this serial killer.